Kosher Salt: Why Is It Kosher? A Religious and Historical Explanation

 FAQs

-Is kosher salt the same as halal salt?
+Is kosher salt actually certified as kosher?

 0 Community answers